cmbosancianu/2020-Causal-Inference-course/README.md

 - Adelaida Barrera Daza ([https://www.hertie-school.org/en/who-we-are/profile/person/adelaida-barrera](https://www.hertie-school.org/en/who-we-are/profile/person/adelaida-barrera))
 - Sebastian Ramirez Ruiz ([https://seramirezruiz.github.io](https://seramirezruiz.github.io))

-Both Adelaida and Sebastian were invaluable during the course of the class, from running laboratory sessions, to developing code files, and many other tasks in between.
-All code files developed for the seminar sessions were entirely authored by them, and they deserve full credit for this.
+Both Adelaida and Sebastian were *invaluable* during the course of the class, from running laboratory sessions, to developing `Rmarkdown` code files, finding example data, generating teaching slides for labs, and many other tasks in between.
+All code files and slides developed for the seminar sessions were entirely authored by them, and they deserve full credit for this.
 We couldn't have wished for better support, for which we remain grateful to this day!

 ## General readings